MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/module-config-presets.md

 [!include [banner](../includes/banner.md)]

-This topic covers how to create module configuration presets, which are default configuration field values used in the site builder tool preview when no value is set.
+This topic covers how to create module configuration presets, which are default configuration field values used in the site builder tool  when no value is set.

 ## Overview

-When a module is placed on a page within site builder, a preset value can be used for each configuration field when the field is not set.
-This is useful to show default values within the site builder preview pane which can help a site author see what the module will look like prior to the appropriate data being set.
-When the module is saved, the preview value will be stored for all fields except image fields (see information below for images).
+When a module is added to any editing surface where defaults are not set at the template or layout level, the module presets will be used as the default configuration field values.

+Module configuration presets can be created at the module level and/or within a theme, allowing different sets of data to be used based on the theme selected.
+If no theme module preset exists for a given theme, the site builder will fall back to the module level preset if one exists.
+If both a module level preset and theme preset exists the theme level preset will override the module level preset.

+## Module configuration presets

-The module preview data is stored in a special PREVIEW_NAME.preview.json file under the module folder where PREVIEW_NAME can be any name.
-Any number of preview files can exist and can be selected in the site builder too.
-For example, a custom module named **product-feature** has a preview file stored under the modules directory: **/src/modules/product-feature/previews/defaultValues.preview.json**.
+The module configuration preset data is stored in a file with the name **MODULE_NAME.preview.json** in a **previews** folder under the module folder.
+For example, a custom module named **product-feature** has a preview file stored under the modules directory: **\src\modules\product-feature\previews\product-feature.preview.json**.

+## Theme configuration presets

+Themes can also contain module configuration preset files which will be used when a theme is selected.
+The module configuration preset file needs to be created under the theme directory using a pattern:  **\src\themes\THEME_NAME\previews\modules\MODULE_NAME\MODULE_NAME.preview.json"**.
+For example, for a theme called **spring**, the **product-feature** module theme configuration preset file would be **\src\themes\spring\previews\modules\product-feature\product-feature.preview.json"**.

 ## Preview json file structure